 This continuing education scheme has been designed by the Australian Society of Cytology for use by non-medically qualified persons engaged in the practice of diagnostic cytology.
 Its introduction provides both encouragement and a means by which we can all keep up to date and achieve best practice within our chosen discipline.
-The scheme is a product of research into similar schemes in Australian and overseas and takes into account the diversity of educational background of the individual and laboratory size, location and complexity.
+The scheme is a product of research into similar schemes in Australia and overseas and takes into account the diversity of educational background of the individual and laboratory size, location and complexity.

 The process is essentially self-driven.
-Upon registration you will be provided with access to the CEC webpages.
+Upon joining the Society you will be provided with access to the CEC webpages.
 The ‘Continuing Education Categories’ webpage provides details of the various forms of continuing education which can lead to the gaining of credit points.
 At yearly intervals (submissions close on 30 January each year) you will be required to forward the Yearly CEC Activity Data Record sheet to the CEC Registrar or submit data via the CEC webpages.

-In House Co-Ordinator
+In House Coordinator

 Laboratories will need to identify a person, usually a local experienced cytology person, who can act as facilitator to encourage participation.
-The In House Co-Ordinator will help provide access to continuing education and offer local encouragement.
+The In House Coordinator will help provide access to continuing education and offer local encouragement.

 It is the responsibility of the participant to comply with the goals of the scheme and give the appropriate feedback to the Society.
 The facilitator has no responsibility to ensure compliance.